WATER FOR HEALTH AND LONGEVITY

 3. Many European brands.
 These include Perrier, and others.

-4. All “drinking water” and “purified water”, including Aqua Fina and Dasani.
 Do not be fooled by fancy sounding names or fancy bottling.
-These are just filtered tap water or water produced by reverse osmosis.
+These bottled waters are just tap water, often produced by reverse osmosis, which damages the water.

 5. Alkaline waters of all kinds.